nx-lr/32chars-js/README.md

 ## About

 PunkScript is a JavaScript-based obfuscator that encodes any piece of text (which includes JavaScript programs) into valid JavaScript completely devoid of all letters, numbers and spacing characters.
-It mission is to find the **shortest possible valid JavaScript** encoding from a piece of text using a combination of 32 symbol and punctuation characters.
+Its mission is to find the **shortest possible valid JavaScript** encoding from a piece of text using a combination of 32 symbol and punctuation characters.

 This project is the spiritual successor to many JavaScript code obfuscators out there such as [Hieroglyphy](https://github.com/alcuadrado/hieroglyphy) and [JSF\*ck](https://github.com/aemkei/jsfuck), but is most inspired by Yosuke Hasegawa's [jjencode](https://utf-8.jp/public/jjencode.html).